What are sales funnels and why do you need them?

 You already have the knowledge and the content and by putting it out there you’re taking action instead of putting it off.
 As my friend, mentor, and sales funnels expert Mike Killen says, “Have courage, commit, and take action.”

-Ok, but how do I build a sales funnel for free without paying for expensive software?
+How do I build a sales funnel for free without expensive software?

 If you already have a website you can ask your developer or website management team to build the pages you’ll need.
 If you don’t have help with this and don’t want to pay for a tool like ClickFunnels or similar then I always recommend using WordPress (.org, not to be confused with WordPress.com).